usc-isi-i2/wikidata-wikifier/wikifier/README.md

 ## IdentifierWikifier.ipynb
 Wikifier input csv file, output csv file.

+## sparqls.sql
+Some use sparql for wikidata, it is also what we use in sparql.py and get_identifier_nodes.py
 ## minHash.py
 Build a list for all MinHash objects.
 Give a file, it will return the top 5 silimiar items and their similarity scores.